tebelorg/RPA-Python/README.md

 If you are using non-English operating system and get "invalid continuation byte" error, you can set code page to support UTF-8 or change your Python script's encoding to your OS encoding.
 [See this example for Chinese](https://github.com/tebelorg/RPA-Python/issues/451#issuecomment-1556169481).
 Use focus() to make Windows/Mac application windows to be in focus (see here for [pywin32 alternative](https://github.com/tebelorg/RPA-Python/issues/478#issuecomment-1653117053)).

+Some users might find it interesting or useful to use AI and machine learning (in particular LLM large language models), to help generate a template script, then they make the fine-tuning accordingly.
+[See this issue](https://github.com/tebelorg/RPA-Python/issues/540) on some questions that I asked Anthropic's Claude 3.5 Sonnet and its responses.

 #### ELEMENT IDENTIFIERS
 An element identifier helps to tell RPA for Python exactly which element on the user interface you want to interact with.
 For example, //\*[@id='email'] is an XPath pointing to the webpage element having the id attribute 'email'.